 Volunteering with our Animal Husbandry Team

-Based in Plymouth, Devon, the National Marine Aquarium has a dedicated and experienced world-class Husbandry team who deal with the day to day running and development of the exhibits, as well as the management of all our off display back of house areas.
-Our Husbandry volunteer programme allows students to gain first-hand experience of this interesting and unique role and assist our biologists with taking care of the health and wellbeing of over 5,000 marine animals.
+Based in Plymouth, Devon, the National Marine Aquarium has a dedicated and experienced world-class Husbandry team responsible for the day-to-day running and development of our exhibits, as well as the management of all off-display back-of-house areas.

 Day to day husbandry tasks include but are not limited to:

-• Maintenance of display tanks
+• Maintenance of display habitats

 • Preparation of food for livestock